Financial reporting and accounting advisory services

 The new rules will increase the number of trusts obligated to file a T3 return, as well as the amount of information that needs to be provided with each T3 return.

 Trusts that were not obligated to file a T3 return under the old regime should determine if they are required to do so under the new rules.

-All trusts that are required to file T3 returns under the new rules will need to complete a new schedule that contains additional information about the trust.
+All trusts that are required to file T3 returns under the new rules will need to complete a new schedule that contains additional information about the trusts.

-CRA has not released a version of this schedule yet, however it is expected to require identification information for all trustees, beneficiaries and settlors of the trust, as well as each person who can exert control or override trustee decisions.
-The additional information requirement will include the name, address, date of birth, jurisdiction of residence and taxpayer identification number (TIN) for each person identified.
+CRA has not finalized a version of this schedule yet, however, it is expected to require identification information for all trustees, beneficiaries, and settlors of the trust (which may include those who have loaned property to the trust), as well as each person who can exert control or override trustee decisions.
+The additional information requirement will include the name, address, date of birth, jurisdiction of residence, and taxpayer identification number (TIN) for each person identified.